smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 Her hand stopped.
 Frozen mid-motion, thumb a millimeter from the screen.
 She tried again, pressed harder, but this time, her arm wouldn't move.
 The muscles locked, like they'd forgotten how to obey her.

-"No," she said again, louder.
+"No." she said again, louder.

 Her watch buzzed: **Protective protocols engaged.
 Automatic adjustments in progress.**